 Again, while we have historical data about how many people typically withdraw or request deferrals, sometimes these patterns change.
 In other words, the problem with administering a waitlist is the amount of uncertainty in the admissions process.
 Because the behavior of our admitted students is to a great degree unpredictable, so is our waitlist.

-If it's any comfort, please remember that ultimately, control is in your hands.
+please remember that ultimately, control is in your hands.
 You should withdraw from consideration whenever you pass the point where the potential benefit of being admitted is not worth the cost of the uncertainty and stress.

 Since time is of the essence in the waitlist process, for both applicants and Admissions, we will attempt to reach you by telephone.
-(Sometimes we will also follow up by email.)
+(We will also follow up by email.)
 If we do not reach you and do not hear back from you within 24 hours, it is likely that we will need to move on to another applicant.

 When we call to make offers from waitlisted candidates, we are working within difficult time constraints, so yes, it will be a problem if we can't reach you.
-If you find yourself in this situation but would like to be considered for the waitlist, please call or email so we can discuss your particular circumstances.
+If you find yourself in this situation but would like to be considered for the waitlist, please email us so we can discuss your particular circumstances.
 If you do not make arrangements with us, it is unlikely that we will be able to make you an offer of admission.

 In the interest of time, your recommender is welcome to send their letter to us directly, either via email or regular mail.
 It’s not necessary to have the letter processed by LSAC, though you are certainly welcome to do so.

 If you want, you are more than welcome to submit any or all financial aid paperwork to our Office of Financial Aid in advance of receiving an offer; please contact them directly to discuss your situation and what would be most useful.
 If you do receive an offer, you will then receive a financial aid award more quickly.
-If you're not comfortable sending that information in without knowing that you'll receive an offer, that's perfectly fine too.
+If you're not comfortable sending that information in without knowing that you'll receive an offer, that's perfectly fine, too.
 Unfortunately, however, the Office of Financial Aid cannot give you an estimate of any grant until you have received an offer and you have submitted your paperwork.